Sections

 If you are applying for your first job, or are recently out of school and applying for a position, you likely want your education immediately after the header.
 Otherwise, consider having your education after your work experience.

 Some industries have specific expectations for what sections should be in a resume.
-Research resumes in your industry to get a sense of best-practice for the industry.
+Look at examples from your industry to get a sense of what employers expect.

 Header